build-and-test

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Developer environment setup, CI/CD workflows, and CI failure debugging for Megatron-LM.
 Covers container-based development, uv package management, linting, running tests, CI failure investigation, and common pitfalls.
-Use when onboarding, setting up a dev environment, troubleshooting build issues, or investigating CI failures.About this skill
+Use when onboarding, setting up a dev environment, troubleshooting build issues, or investigating CI failures.Key capabilities

 Developer Guide